 I have watched people that try a handstand for the first time ever come down on their head.
 Just seeing someone else do something does not constitute the knowledge of what it will take to perform it.
 For many people there first time upside down disorients them in such a way that there body will collapse into a heap upon the ground.
 Don’t let this be you.

 Likewise with a more advanced move or acrobatic skill such as a backflip.
 You should take the proper steps in working up to any of these skills.
-In some cases the only way to properly learn is with a trained professional teaching and spotting you.
+In some cases the only way to properly learn is with a trained professional teaching and spotting you in addition to using an inflatable landing mat.

 Proper instruction can not only save you time in learning any skill but will lessen the chances for injury.